3. Scale and Projections

 3.2 Extent vs. Resolution

 We often choose mapping resolutions intentionally to make the map easier to understand.
-For example, if we tried to display a map with a national extent at the resolution of census blocks, the level of detail would be so fine and the boundaries would be so small that it would be difficult to understand anything about the map.
+For example, if we tried to display a map with a national extent at the resolution of census blocks, the level of detail would be so fine, and the boundaries would be so small that it would be difficult to understand anything about the map.
 Balancing extent and resolution is often one of the most important and difficult decisions a cartographer must make.
 The figure below offers two more examples of the difference between extent and resolution.
+Both maps share the same extent but have different resolutions.

 More map extent and resolution.
-Maps showing an extent of the Pacific Northwest.
-The top image has a spatial resolution of the county and the bottom has a spatial resolution of census tracts.
+Maps showing the extent of the Pacific Northwest.
+The top image has a spatial resolution of the county, and the bottom has a spatial resolution of census tracts.
 [4]

 3.3 Coordinates & Projections